yomboprime/YomboServer/readme.md

     - Image (select rectangle and then pop-up to select file)
     - First select rectangle, or click to cover all the board.
 3d file (front/side/up/back/otherside/bottom/up to 4 of them) (.stl, .obj, .dae).
 Put a check to override material with color.

-V - save board image to file / copy image. --- (Already implemented in browsers)
+ - save board image to file / copy image.

 V - the board is resolution independent, all positions/sizes are relative to [0,1]

 V - client canvas is resizable

- - the client stores all actions from the last "board erase", applies them if client canvas is resized
+V - the client stores all actions from the last "board erase", applies them if client canvas is resized

  - multi-user undo of N steps: must use the client cache previously mentioned